anilahsu/Anilahsu/README.md

 </h2>

 #### about me
-I'm a Frontend Developer from Taiwan, passionate about developing websites, specializing in React.js, TypeScript, and user interfaces, and love creating websites that have delightful user experiences. <br>
+I'm a Frontend Developer from Taiwan, passionate about developing websites, specializing in React, TS, and User Interfaces, and love creating websites that have delightful user experiences. <br>
 Besides, I am also fond of sharing knowledge, enjoy experimenting with new technologies, and am keen on participating in the community.<br>
 I expect to continue to grow and progress with my enthusiasm for development, as well as the skills and experience I've learned along the way, and also help more developers learn together!

 #### about what I'm busy with

-•  Into developing websites and am self-taught in React JS, Redux, TypeScript, and other web development skills!<br>
+•  Into developing websites and am self-taught in React.js, Redux, TypeScript, and other web development skills!<br>
 •  As a Frontend Developer volunteer at [WorkLifeInJapan](https://www.worklifeinjapan.net/home/about-us) community which shares diverse career and life perspectives in Japan.<br>
 •  Worked as Data Analyst, have experience with Python lecturer, held weekly programming club for colleagues to learn Python!<br>
 •  Fond of writing, and built my [Blog](https://anila.me/) sharing the techniques and knowledge I've learned to help more developers!<br>